 A nice 'souvenir' are crisps seasoned with zeekraal (glasswort) from de Zilte Tuin.

 De Bessenschuur (Cranberry Shed) was built over 85 years ago (modelled on an original American design), and is the only original cranberry barn in Europe.
-Nowadays it's a cranberry museum, café and shop with local foods.
-The flowering period with purple/pink flowers is between the end of May and June.
+Nowadays it's a cranberry museum, café and shop with local (cranberry) foods.
+What do you think of cranberry-juice, -jam, -tea, -wine, -gin, -sauce, -chocolate or even shampoo or shower gel?
+You name it, they have it!
+The flowering period with purple/pink flowers is by the way between the end of May and June.
 The harvest is from the first week of September.

 The collection of the Wrakkenmuseum (Shipwreck Museum) has been emerged from the sea by owner and wreck diver Hille.
 As of 1975 Hille has found thousands of objects from around 1650 to the present day.
 The museum itself is situated in an old farmhouse from 1906, which was built with the wreckage from the ship the Cyprian.
 I would advise this museum especially for families with children.